A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 - Sentences are transformed into questions when they end with ka.

-One of the biggest hurdles to learning Japanese is the unfortunate fact that many Japanese words have at least two very different pronunciations.
-This stems from the difference between kunyomi and onyomi.
-The former is the “Japanese reading,” while the latter is the “sound” or “Chinese reading.”
+- One of the biggest hurdles to learning Japanese is the unfortunate fact that many Japanese words have at least two very different pronunciations.
+This stems from the difference between kunyomi and onyomi, with the former being the “Japanese reading,” while the latter is the “sound” or “Chinese reading.”
 Generally, kunyomi is used when the word or kanji character is read by itself.
 Onyomi is used when the character is paired with others.
-(Note that there are frequent exceptions)
+(Note that there are exceptions)

 - ________, arimasu ka could be used to inquire whether a certain facility is available, or whether an object is on sale.
 Note that this cannot be used to inquire about humans.